 Another fun activity you can organize for a pep rally is to blindfold soccer players and ask each team to do their best to score a goal.
 Just sit back and watch the hilarious fails!

-You can also ask the members of each team to show off their dribbling skills, but under only one condition, while their hands are tied behind their back!
+You can also ask the members of each team to show off their dribbling skills, but under only one condition, while their hands are tied behind their backs!

-This will truly show how skilled each player is at dribbling as well as showing unforgettable falls.
-They can try and pass the ball to each other too and pretend to be playing to push them to their limits and double the fun.
+This will genuinely show each player’s skill at dribbling and unforgettable falls.
+They can also try and pass the ball to each other and pretend to be playing to push them to their limits and double the fun.

 Restricting players can take many shapes and forms, and the ideas are infinite.
-You should pick the most suitable way to do that and make sure everyone can participate in this ahead of time; no one should be excluded from the fun!
+You should pick the most suitable way to do that and ensure everyone can participate in this ahead of time; no one should be excluded from the fun!

 Soccer Ball Relay